chrisgleitze/full-vim-experience/README.md

 A decentralized information system like the one for Neovim is a blessing and a curse.
 The blessing is the innovation and wide variety of sources of information.
 Users come up with new, often easier ways of how to do something in the editor.
 And to understand Neovim you can read documentation, blog and Reddit posts or watch videos on YouTube.

-# The curse is that you need to find your way through the Neovim jungle.
+The curse is that you need to find your way through the Neovim jungle.
 What plugin should I use to create and rename files? nvim-tree, Neotree or Oil?
 Or should I just use Vim’s built-in functionality for that and not use a plugins?

 You'll encounter many such questions without a consensus on what the right answer is in the Neovim community and pretty much in any tech ecosystem.

 ## Why Vim?
 And what makes it so good?

-# Once you're used to coding with Vim, coding without Vim will feel like editing code in Word (yes, the Windows program).
+Once you're used to coding with Vim, coding without Vim will feel like editing code in Word (yes, the Windows program).
 Coding with Vim feels like working on code with an editor that is specifically tailored to navigating and editing code efficiently, or any text for that matter.
 A legendary Vim book is called "Practical Vim: Edit Text at the Speed of Thought" by Drew Neil.
-The title hits the nail on the head: You can do with your text whatever comes to mind lightning fast
+The title hits the nail on the head: You can do with your text whatever comes to mind lightning fast.

 Examples: efficient multi-line editing, quick navigation of big codebases